simple-login/website/content/blog/alternative-33mail.md

 33mail only accepts fiat payments, as in $, €, or £.

-SimpleLogin **now integrates with Coinbase Commerce, which means you can pay with your favorite cryptocurrencies at the checkout.**
+SimpleLogin **now integrates with [ProxyStore](https://proxysto.re/en/index.html), which means you can pay with your favorite cryptocurrencies at the checkout.**

 ### HaveIBeenPwned integration